7 Powerful Ways To Promote Equity in the Classroom

 Responding to the level of diversity in your classroom is more important than ever.
 But all too often, our education system reinforces the same inequalities it was designed to overcome.

-We put together a list of eight steps you can take today to build an open and equitable classroom for all your students.
+We put together a list of seven steps you can take today to build an open and equitable classroom for all your students.

 But first, let's dive into the what and why of equity in the classroom.

-Equity in the classroom means making sure every student has the resources and support they need to be successful.
+Equity in the classroom, or educational equity, means making sure every student has the resources and support they need to be successful.

 - Race